ru4en/cs1fc16_algorithms/README.md

 }
 ```

-The Following code try's to compute the questions set by Prof Richard Mitchell on his webpages accessible [here](https://www.personal.reading.ac.uk/~shsmchlr/jsmaths/AutumnAssignment.html).
+The Following code try's to compute the questions set by Prof Richard Mitchell from his webpages accessible [here](https://www.personal.reading.ac.uk/~shsmchlr/jsmaths/AutumnAssignment.html).
 The Pictures after the code show the Output of set main function.

 ```C++
 int main()